HoK-matic/htu21d/README.md

 Based on the code of the Adafruit_Python_HTU21D library written by Massimo Gaggero for Adafruit Industries.

-The original Adafruit library only partially supports **Python 2.7**, which I am using for my Raspberry Pi-Weatherstation-Project.
-Therefore, I had to modify the library for use with **Python 2.7**.
+The original Adafruit library only partially supports **Python 2.7**, which I am using for my Raspberry Pi-Weatherstation-Project.Therefore, I had to modify the library for full support of **Python 2.7**.

 Additionally, I replaced the original function 'read_dewpoint()' by the function 'dewpoint()', which now can be called with temperature and humidity as parameters.
 If the function is called without passing the temperature and/or the relative humidity, the function reads the sensors current value(s).